-Gold Dust Woman is a cradle-to-golden years slog through the singer’s life
+Gold Dust Woman is a cradle-to-golden-years slog through the singer’s life

 On the one hand, there has been much to like about this singer and songwriter who first projected her gauzy light into the world in 1975 as the de facto front-person for the rock band Fleetwood Mac.
 Within the band’s framework — and later, working with producer Jimmy Iovine and musicians Tom Petty and Don Henley — her vague poetic imagery was complimented by a real rock power that turned her ladylike musings on love, loss, witches and gypsies into her own variety of feminist anthems.
 Throughout the ‘70s and ‘80s, clad in diaphanous shawls and platform boots, the diminutive singer made being female seem mysterious and powerful.
-It was no wonder that her fans were mostly young women who copied her thrift-store, hippie princess wardrobe and thrilled to songs they could have pulled from their own velvet-bound journals.
+It was no wonder that her fans were mostly young women who copied her thrift-store, hippie princess wardrobe and thrilled to song lyrics they could have pulled from their own velvet-bound journals.

-However, by the grungy 1990s her brand of girl-rock would become largely irrelevant.
+However, by the grungy 1990s, her brand of girl rock would become largely irrelevant.
 As Steven Davis tells it in his unauthorized, 2017 biography of the singer, Gold Dust Woman: The Biography of Stevie Nicks — a cradle-to-golden-years look at, arguably, America’s preeminent rock goddess — this diminution of her flame was as much due to changing tastes as it was to the singer’s struggles with that old rock ‘n’ roll bugaboo, drug addiction.
 But, I’m getting ahead of myself.

 Gold Dust Woman, begins with the childhood of Stephanie Nicks, born in 1948 and raised in various cities across the Southwestern U.S. (Arizona, Utah, California) by parents who recognized their daughter’s talent from the start.
-When she was five-years-old, her grandfather, a bar singer, began taking her to saloons to provide harmonies to his country stylings.
-By the age of 16 she was writing her own songs. ‘“I knew from that second on that I was not going to sing a lot of other people’s songs.
+When she was five years old, her grandfather, a bar singer, began taking her to saloons to provide harmonies to his country stylings.
+By the age of 16, she was writing her own songs. ‘“I knew from that second on that I was not going to sing a lot of other people’s songs.
 I was going to write my own.”’